 Those who remain to cherish his memory and carry out his legacy include his children: Salina (John) Gethers, Treva Rice, Solomon, Jr., Danielle (Aubrey) Cox-Todd, Isaac Rice, Wandina Green, & Shineika (TJ) Townsend; the mother of his children, Candace Rice; his grandchildren, Jordan, Jahiem, Janiah, Solomon III, Sajon, Jalen, Tristan, Eli, & the little Peanut; his mother, Jemima Rice; his siblings, Ida (Melvin) Smith, Phillip (Jackie) Rice, David Rice, Anita (Benjamin) Nkanata, Dennis Sullivan; brother-in-law, Albert Bennett; sister-in-law, Janie Smith; and a host of nieces, nephews, cousins, family, and friends.

-To send flowers to the family or plant a tree in memory of Pastor Solomon A. Rice, Sr., please visit our floral store.
+To send flowers to Pastor Solomon A. Rice, Sr.'s family, please visit our floral store.